 Bullitt County Sheriff Allen R. Hawkins, Jr. resigned to become an investigator for the state fire marshall staff.

-Roy Maraman and Noble Porter purchased 65 acres of land east of town which was the last part of the Thomas Cochran estate.
-Rumor has it that they are planning to develop it into a "Boom City."
-This speculation is driven by the prospect of the new toll road coming by it.
+And Roy Maraman and Noble Porter purchased 65 acres of land east of town which was the last part of the Thomas Cochran estate.
+Rumor has it that they were planning to develop it into a "Boom City."
+This speculation was driven by the prospect of the new toll road coming by it.

 Out Bullitt Lick way, Royce Wayne Mitchell was the recipient a fine birthday dinner and gifts provided by his grandmother, Mrs. Pearl Smith.
 After dinner they went hickory nut hunting.
 He was especially pleased with the gift of some things that belonged to his grandfather.

 The classified ads provided some interesting reading.
-Emmett Miller had hay to sell for 65 cents a bale; Freddie Losch was trying to sell 200 bushels of corn; and Henry Brumett out on Bells Mill Road had 9 weanling pigs.
+Noah Whittle was selling re-cleaned fescue seed; Emmett Miller had hay to sell for 65 cents a bale; Freddie Losch was trying to sell 200 bushels of corn; and Henry Brumett out on Bells Mill Road had 9 weanling pigs.
 Mrs. Alfred Maraman would sell turkeys and chickens, either dressed or on foot; and Mrs. Myrtle Barrall was selling 4 storm windows.

 Betsy Stamper of Brooks was chosen as the most popular girl on the campus of Campbellsville Junior College.
 She graduated from Shepherdsville High in 1952.